 Day 1 – Day 7

 It is critical that you begin walking as soon as you get home from the clinic.
 Not only it is a form of exercise but, more importantly, walking is critical for the prevention of blood clots and pneumonia.
 Try to walk more and more each day.
 Start out by walking a little more than you did the day before.
 Bit by bit increase the amount you walk until you can walk for 20 minutes twice a day.
-Gradually progress over the next few weeks.
+Gradually progress over the next few weeks as a part of your post gastric sleeve exercise routine.

 Week 2 – Week 4

 Continue to go for longer walks.
-With the approval of your doctor, you can start to incorporate some light exercise into your workout routine.
+With the approval of your doctor, you can start to incorporate some light exercise into your post gastric sleeve exercise routine.
 Light exercises will prepare your body for more strenuous exercises by building strength and flexibility.

 Low-Impact Workouts: • Leg lifts • Hamstring stretches • Shoulder rolls • Arm rotations • Beginners Yoga